OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Permission

-Allow a Users in a Role to do a have access to a specific action.
+Allow Users in a Role to have access to a specific action.

 ### Deployment Step

-Export of a specific set of information (Configuration or Data).
+An export of a specific set of information (Configuration or Data).

 ### Deployment Plan

-Batch Export that executes multiple deployment steps.
+A batch Export that executes multiple deployment steps.